Jdka1/HandWaveHMI/README.md

 This project was built using tensorflow for object detection to classify gestures, and pyautogui for mapping the gestures to keyboard and mouse actions.

 ## Actions
-- Four Finger Swipe
+- Four Finger Swipe: Swipe across live feed with an opened palm and fingers together ✋
-- Click
+- Move Mouse: Move hand around with your index finger and thumb out 👆
-- Move Mouse
+- Click: While your hand is in the 'Move Mouse' position, move your thumb towards your index finger to click 🖱️

 Due to the speed of the object detection being slow, the mouse moving capapilities are slightly limited.